 Measure it

-At the end of every half term, we conduct assessments to evaluate the progress of students in the 8 essential skills; each teacher utilises the Hub, to reflect on the overall status of their class.
+At the end of every half term, we conduct assessments to evaluate the progress of students in the 8 essential skills; each teachers’ assessment is used to reflect on the overall status of their class.
 This streamlined process ensures a quick and accurate assessment of where students stand in their skills journey, providing valuable insights to inform the next steps in teaching and learning.
 To facilitate self-reflection and personal growth, students evaluate whether they have achieved their set targets.
 This process encourages students to take ownership of their skill development, fostering a sense of responsibility and awareness of their progress.
 By integrating regular assessments and personal targets, we ensure that students and teachers alike have a clear understanding of each student's skill development.
 This comprehensive approach not only helps students track their own growth but also enables teachers to provide targeted support and instruction tailored to individual needs.
-The reward system is in place for students to be recognised for their efforts in cultivating and practising these values followed by year end Skills Certificate Awards.

 Focus tightly

 Skills Builder is integrated into weekly lessons across the entire school, ensuring consistent and comprehensive instruction.
-To begin each class, teachers initiate a recap of the previous lesson, prompting students with questions such as, "Who remembers what was taught and learned in our last session?"
-This strategy serves as a valuable memory retrieval exercise, helping students recall and consolidate the knowledge and skills covered in the previous lesson.
-We then set personal step targets for our students based on one of these skills, which are referred to throughout our lessons.
-This approach ensures that students can see, understand, and actively apply the skills in their learning.
+We use lessons to review, develop and set personal step targets for our students This approach ensures that students can see, understand, and actively apply the skills in their learning.

 Keep practising